 At this point I started jumping around the kitchen and shouting “I made soap!
 I made soap!”
 Then I came to my senses and poured it into my molds.
 (Well, the plastic food containers I was using as molds.
-Before this, they were watering cans for the kids, before that they sprouted seedlings for my garden, and before that they held leftovers, and before that…. well you get the idea).
+Before this, they were watering cans for the kids.
+Before that they sprouted seedlings for my garden.
+Before that they held leftovers, and before that…. well you get the idea).

 BUT, here’s how to fix some potential problems without leaving a pot sitting around your house for a week and glaring at it.
 (That doesn’t work anyway).

-If your mixture has a layer of grease on the top, make sure it is warm enough to keep your grease liquefied.
+- Your mixture has a layer of grease on the top.
+Make sure it is warm enough to liquefy the grease.
 If it’s cold, warm it up slightly.
 If it is already warm, heat it a little more add 5% more lye water and stir for 10 minutes.

-If your mixture isn’t thick within three hours heat it a little, turn off heat, add 10% more of the melted fat and stir for 10 minutes.
+- The mixture isn’t thick within three hours.
+Heat it a little, turn off heat, add 10% more of the melted fat and stir for 10 minutes.

-If your soap doesn’t harden, make sure you used hardwood ashes, not softwood ashes.
+- Your soap doesn’t harden.
+Make sure you used hardwood ashes, not softwood ashes.
 (I did this, oops!).

-If brown water pools under your bars during the air dry phase, pour it off and add 10% more fat to the next batch.
+- Brown water pools under your bars during the air dry phase.
+Pour it off and add 10% more fat to the next batch.

-If the finished soap has a thin layer of white dust on the top, just rinse off this extra lye with water before using.
+- The finished soap has a thin layer of white dust on the top.
+Just rinse off this extra lye with water before using.

-If the finished soap doesn’t work well the first time you use it, dip in water and air dry several times to help it adjust.
+- The finished soap doesn’t work well the first time you use it.
+Dip in water and air dry several times to help it adjust.

-Even though my first attempt never hardened (I used the wrong type of ashes), it still made an amazingly effective dish soap.
-It was soft and gloppy, but the dishes were super clean, and it did awesome things for my cast iron pans.
+My first attempt never hardened because I used the wrong type of ashes.
+It still made an amazingly effective dish soap.
+The soap was soft and gloppy, but the dishes were super clean.
+It also did awesome things for my cast iron pans.
 We burn mostly softwood in our wood stove

-, but one of these days I’ll stockpile my hardwood pieces and try making homemade soap with the right type of ashes. 😀
+.
+One of these days I’ll try making homemade soap with the right type of ashes. 😀